 High Meadows follows standards and recommendations of the American Camp Association.
-If your child has special medical needs, please discuss them with the Camp Director before the session begins.
+If your child has special medical needs, please discuss them with the Camp Director or Health Center staff before the session begins.
 Medical information and medications for High Meadows School students do not transfer to camp.